 Continuing to work in television, White made guest appearances on such shows as The United States Steel Hour and Petticoat Junction.
 She was also a favorite of talk-show host Jack Paar, who often had her on the Tonight Show, and she made regular appearances on game shows such as Password.
 She met her third husband, Allen Ludden, on that show in 1961.

 White's career received an enormous boost from her next television series, The Mary Tyler Moore Show.
 Playing Sue Ann Nivens, White showed audiences that behind her sweet smile lay a sharp wit.
 Her character served as a co-worker to the show's star, Mary Tyler Moore, in a Minneapolis television newsroom.
-When she wasn't pursuing her male colleagues, Sue Ann could be counted on to make funny, yet pointed, quips at Moore's expense.
+When she wasn't pursuing her male colleagues, Sue Ann could be counted on to make funny, yet poignant, quips at Moore's expense.
 White won two Emmy Awards for her work on the series.

 In sharp contrast to her Sue Ann character, White played the sweet and naive Rose Nylund on the popular 1980s sitcom The Golden Girls, along with co-stars Rue McClanahan, Bea Arthur and Estelle Getty.
 The show looked at the lives of four, elderly, female friends, and its success proved that there was an audience for programs featuring older characters.
 The series landed among the top-ranked shows during its seven seasons on the air, and it won numerous awards, including another Emmy Award for White.

 After The Golden Girls went off the air in 1992, White appeared in the short-lived spin-off, Golden Palace.
 She had better luck as a guest star, appearing on numerous television series.
 She even played herself on The John Larroquette Show in 1996, which earned her another Emmy Award-win.
 More recently, White enjoyed recurring roles on David E. Kelley's Boston Legal and on the soap opera The Bold and the Beautiful.
 She also had a supporting role in 2009's romantic comedy The Proposal, starring Sandra Bullock and Ryan Reynolds.

 Included In These Groups